c0dycode/BL2ModStuff/Autoexec/Readme.md

 This is just a very cheap attempt to avoid ***very*** stupid anti-cheat tools lol.
 That's the only thing that differs from the official Autohotkey-version.
 Most "AutoHotkey"-references were just renamed to Chromeium.

+# Borderlands 2 Autoexec + Tools variant
+I've added this one now, since I thought it could make digging through stuff a little bit easier.

+Difference to the normal version is:
+This is now a persistent script.
+Meaning you need to manually close it in the traybar if you're done.
+I've also added a Hotkey ***(F9)***.
+What it does, you press F9, and the script will focus back onto BL2.
+It'll then check whether you already have the console open or not.
+If you do it'll skip the step of opening it.
+So it's not getting closed.

+Next it'll type ***obj dump*** for you, paste whatever you have in your clipboard and sent the command.

+Remember, some Anti-Cheat-Tools don't like Autohotkey.
+So make sure you exit it before you play any other games.